MSc-Thesis-Samy/report/readme.md

 * [ ] Optional?
 EA example story with figures in background section
 * [ ] Discuss continuous versions of th theory algs in the review section
 * [ ] Update framework section with the dyn stuff and early stopping
-* [ ] Optional?
+* [X] Optional?
 Add sample HPC job script in the experiments section
-* [ ] Diwscus python script in experiments workflow section
+* [X] Diwscus python script in experiments workflow section
-* [ ] Tables with percentage of optimal solutions found in the experiments section for the (1 + 1) NA algorithm
 * [ ] Example of networks evolved using NEAT in Results section
+* [ ] Figures for the CMA-S networks in the results section